mikex5/Promethium/README.md

  - Made blue lane models slightly brighter
  - Tap notes are more distinct, more transparent and darker than normal notes
  - Added flashiness to tap explosions

+#### 9/1/21

+ - Added branch for highwayless option for future builds... which include their own backplate